AutodeskGames/stingray-docs/source/interactive_help/creating_gameplay/lua_flow_communication.md

 You can define custom Flow nodes for your project that call out to functions that you define in your Lua code.
 This is a powerful and flexible way to tie the two systems together:

--	You can easily make custom Lua code react immediately to triggers in the game at any time.
+-	You can easily make custom Lua code react immediately to triggers in the engine at any time.
 -	Your Lua function can accept any number of input values from Flow, which are exposed as connection slots in the custom node.
 -	Your Lua function can return values to the Flow graph, which are also exposed as output slots in your custom node.
 You can hook up these output values to other Flow nodes in order to use the information computed by the Lua function immediately.